Palestine Exploration Fund: History

 The PEF conducted many early excavations of biblical and post-biblical sites around the Levant, as well as studies involving natural history, anthropology, history and geography.

 In 1867, Charles Warren led PEF's biggest expedition.
-Warren and his team improved the topography of Jerusalem and discovered the ancient water systems that lay beneath this city.
+Warren and his team improved the topography of Jerusalem and discovered the ancient water systems that lay beneath the city.
 The water system was later named Warren's Shaft, after his work.
 They also made the first excavations of Tell es-Sultan, site of the biblical city of Jericho.

 A 2013 publication, The Walls of the Temple Mount, provides more specifics about Warren's work, as summarized in a book review:

-"... he concentrated on excavating shafts down beneath the ground to the level of the lower parts of the external Temple Mount walls, recording the different types of stonework he encountered at different levels and other features, such as Robinson’s Arch on the western side and the Herodian street below it. ... in 1884 the PEF published a large portfolio of 50 of Warren’s maps, plans and drawings titled Plans, Elevations, Sections, etc., Shewing the Results of the Excavations at Jerusalem, 1867–70 (now known as the 'Warren Atlas')."
+"... he concentrated on excavating shafts down beneath the ground to the level of the lower parts of the external Temple Mount walls, recording the different types of stonework he encountered at different levels and other features, such as Robinson's Arch on the western side and the Herodian street below it. ... in 1884 the PEF published a large portfolio of 50 of Warren's maps, plans and drawings titled Plans, Elevations, Sections, etc., Shewing the Results of the Excavations at Jerusalem, 1867–70 (now known as the 'Warren Atlas')."

 In 1875, the Earl of Shaftesbury, a prominent social reformer, told the Annual General Meeting of the PEF that "We have there a land teeming with fertility and rich in history, but almost without an inhabitant – a country without a people, and look! scattered over the world, a people without a country."
 It was one of the earliest usages by a prominent politician of the phrase "A land without a people for a people without a land," which was to become widely used by advocates of Jewish settlement in Palestine.
 And, he added: "But let it return into the hands of the Israelites..."

 In 1878, the Treasurer's statement listed over 130 local associations of the PEF in the United Kingdom (including Ireland).
 There were also branches in Canada and Australia, and Gaza City and Jerusalem.
 Expenditure in 1877 amounted to £2,959 14s 11d.